Race Date: March 18, 2017

 Doug McKeever, former RD, continues to mark and clean the course every year.
 He is a constant sounding board for the little and big questions that arise.

 Steve Loitz.
 Through many life events Steve has swept the course on race day every year since 2003.
 He rallies a hearty crew for a fun day, and ensures the course is better than we found it.

 To Ellen Beecroft for her major contribution the as co-RD 2010-2012.
 Ellen's hard work ethic made the 20th anniversary a huge success.
 With just the two of us we pulled off double the event size and triple the work load.

 Heather Anderson added her flair as co-RD in 2013 & 2014.
 She coordinated volunteers and managed local details.

 Kristie Ensley (2015 & 2016) brought her friendship and caring nature to coordinating the volunteers and tirelessly helping with connecting the race with the community.
 Her energy filled the work days leading up to, and on race day, with laughs while getting stuff done.

-The goal at a Toward Zero Waste event is to plan ahead and distribute only materials that are recyclable or compostable (not any materials that will be landfilled).
+The goal at a Toward Zero Waste event is to plan ahead and distribute only materials that are recyclable or compostable (no materials that will be landfilled).
 There will be very few trash cans at the event.
-Instead, Toward Zero Waste Stations for recycling and composting collection will be available to participants at several locations.
-Toward Zero Waste events are a great way to not only show our commitment to the environment, but to create a living model of Toward Zero Waste for event participants and the community.
-If you have any questions as to whether your items are considered recyclable or compostable, please call Sanitary Services Company at 360-734-3490 or visit their website http://www.ssc-inc.com/faqs.php
+Instead, stations for recycling and composting collection are available to participants at several locations.
+Toward Zero Waste events are a great way to show our commitment to the environment and create a living model for event participants and the community.
+If you have questions as as to whether items are recyclable or compostable, call Sanitary Services Company at 360-734-3490 or visit their website at http://www.ssc-inc.com/faqs.php.